-Alan D. Wilensky, Analyst
+Alan D. Wilensky, Analyst and Industry Relations Advocate

 Is the The B2B IT sector a difficult arena to source and place capital or, conversely, to harvest capital out of such deals?
 According to a diverse pool of analysts, including several specializing in the enterprise software and services sector, the past 15 years of high-profile B2B tech company consolidations driven by certain PE funds, has resulted in a reduction in overall availability of mid stage direct placement capital deals for well-established, maturing ventures poised for growth.
 This reduction in capital resources, and how it came about, is a troubling tale.
 The epilogue is even sadder as if that were even possible, describing the pollution that occurred in the aftermath of the B2B consolidations.
 The selection criteria and commonsense values became out of phase, upside down, leading to long-term damages.
 These are the wages of fear and doubt that reliably occur when sound targeting attributes are ignored.
 Applying the corrective selection targeting criteria – no MBA required – when the next phase of capitalization restarts – and we shall see that these mature, well led, clearly innovative B2B ventures come to the surface, with long-established continuities of private ownership; these ventures have been overlooked en mass for the past 15 years in the B2B IT subsectors.